beatobongco/TIL/presentations/2017-08-04_WTF_is_Machine_Learning.md

 --

-### Supervised learning overview
+### Supervised learning in 9 steps

-4. Give machine lots of training data where you provide the answers / correct output.
+4. Give machine lots of labeled training data.
+Labeled just means you provide the answers / correct output.
-4. Feed into machine, not showing it the answers.
+4. Feed data into machine, not showing it the labels.
-4. Machine tries to answer.
+4. Machine tries to label all the training data itself.
-4. Compare machine's answers to correct output.
+4. Compare machine's labels to correct labels.
-4. Tell the machine how far off its answers were.
+4. Tell the machine how far off its labels were.
-5. Machine optimizes self using ~~magic~~ **math**.
+5. Machine optimizes itself a little bit using ~~magic~~ **math**.
 5. Do steps 2-6 a __shitton__ of times.
+This is called `training` your machine and each pass is called an `epoch`.
+Once satisfied with machine's labels, you may stop training.
 6. Machine can now give you the output you want on data it hasn't seen yet.
 7. Mind === blown.